ludimation/fishImageEditing/README.md

 fishImageEditing
 ================

-An implementation of Poisson Image Editing assigned as homework for computer vision.
+A MATLAB implementation of Poisson Image Editing assigned as homework for computer vision.